-Students follow the same core Biology, Chemistry and Physics units as on the Combined Science course, but they will also cover extra content in each Science.
+Students follow the core biology, chemistry and physics units from the combined science course plus extra content in each science.

-All the exams will have to be taken at the end of Year 11.
-There are 6 exams to be taken:
+There are 6 exams: 2 Biology, 2 Chemistry and 2 Physics.
+All the exams will be taken at the end of Year 11.

-2 Biology, 2 Chemistry and 2 Physics.

 All the papers are 1 hour 45 minutes in duration.